kkrt-labs/ef-tests/README.md

 To run the whole test suite, execute `make ef-tests` To run a specific test or list of tests, execute `make target=regular_expression ef-test` where regular_expression allows you to filter on the specific tests you want to run.

+## Acknowledgement

+This repository is heavily inspired by <https://github.com/paradigmxyz/reth/tree/main/testing/ef-tests>, it uses some code snippets from the Reth codebase and when possible, imports modules and helpers from it.